 The books of Acts and First Corinthians mention a person by the name Sosthenes.
 However, the Sosthenes of Acts need not be identified with the one in Corinthians, though it is possible that the leader of persecution was afterward converted, as in the case of the apostle Paul.
 The two references have to do with the apostle Paul’s missionary journeys.

-Acts 18, records that Paul reached Corinth and met with Priscilla and Aquila (v.
-2).
+Acts 18, records that Paul reached Corinth and met with Priscilla and Aquila (verse 2).
 And he remained with them for they shared the same occupation as tent makers.
-And Paul taught in 9the synagogue (v.
-3,4).
-But when Jews didn’t accept Paul’s preaching, he turned to the Gentiles.
-And he remained with a Gentile Christian named Titius Justus who lived next door to the synagogue (v.
-7).
+And Paul taught in the synagogue (verse 3,4).
+But when the Jews didn’t accept Paul’s preaching, he turned to the Gentiles.
+And he remained with a Gentile Christian named Titius Justus who lived next door to the synagogue (verse 7).
 As a result of Paul’s evangelism, Crispus, the ruler of the synagogue and others accepted the truth and he left his post at the synagogue.

 After that, the Bible records that Sosthenes became the leader of the synagogue.
 He may have tried to exhibit his zeal against the Christians by accusing Paul before the proconsul.
 By this he probably hoped to gain the attention of the Greeks who mimicked Gallio’s disapproval, and followed his hostile decision.